BCCHR-IT/data-entry-trigger-builder/README.md

-# Data Entry Trigger Builder Instructions
+# Data Entry Trigger Builder

+## Important

+When updating from < v3.0.0, you'll have to enter your previous settings again, by hand.
+This is because the settings are stored as JSON in REDCap, and the structure of the JSON object has changed with the upgrade to v3.0.0.
+The module will not function otherwise.

+## Instructions

 1. Make sure the module has been enabled in your project.
 After, navigate to External Modules, in your REDCap sidebar.
 Only administrators can see the link.